BDI-pathogens/phyloscanner/README.md

                         The windows must exactly match up between these two runs, most easily achieved with the -2 option.
-The point of this option is to first do a run with every bam file you have in which there could conceivably by cross-contamination, using the -C flag (and possibly -CO to save time), and then in subsequent runs focussing on subsets of bam files you will be able to identify contamination from outside that subset.
+The point of this option is to first do a run with every bam file you have in which there could conceivably be cross-contamination, using the -C flag (and possibly -CO to save time), and then in subsequent runs focussing on subsets of bam files you will be able to identify contamination from outside that subset.
+  -F RENAMING_FILE, --renaming-file RENAMING_FILE
+                        Specify a file with one line per bam file, showing how reads from that bam file should be named in the output files.
+(By default, each bam file's basename is used.)
+  -MT MERGING_THRESHOLD, --merging-threshold MERGING_THRESHOLD
+                        Reads that differ by a number of bases equal to or less than this are merged, those with higher counts effectively absorbing those with lower counts.
+The default value of 0 means there is no merging.
+  -N NUM_BOOTSTRAPS, --num-bootstraps NUM_BOOTSTRAPS
+                        The number of bootstraps to be calculated for RAxML trees (by default, none i.e. only the ML tree is calculated).
+  -Ns BOOTSTRAP_SEED, --bootstrap-seed BOOTSTRAP_SEED
+                        The random-number seed for running RAxML with bootstraps.
+The default is 1.
+  -O, --keep-overhangs  Keep the part of the read that overhangs the edge of
+                        the window.
+(By default this is trimmed, i.e. only the part of the read inside the window is kept.)
+Keeping overhangs means that, within each bam file, reads that are identical inside the window but have different overhangs will not be merged into a single sequence (with a count greater than 1).
+Differences in overhangs may be SNPs, or simply because the overhangs start or end at different points; this option is therefore a bit weird, because it's nice to merge all reads that are identical inside the window of interest.
+  -P, --merge-paired-reads
+                        For paired-read data for which the reads in a pair (sometimes) overlap with each other: merge overlapping paired reads into a single read.
+Allows wider windows to be used.
+  -RC REF_FOR_COORDS, --ref-for-coords REF_FOR_COORDS
+                        (Deprecated; the --pairwise-align-to option is
+                        expected to perform better.)
+If the --pairwise-align- to option is not used, then a multiple sequence alignment is created with all the mapping references used to create the bam files (plus any extra references included with -A).
+By default, window coordinates are interpreted with respect to this alignment, i.e. they are in the alignment coordinates.
+                        With this option (--ref-for-coords), the multiple
+                        sequence alignment is still created but window coordinates are interpreted with respect to a named reference, which must be one of those included with -A.
+  -XC EXCISION_COORDS, --excision-coords EXCISION_COORDS
+                        Used to specify a comma-separated set of integer coordinates that will be excised from the aligned reads.
+Useful for sites of non-neutral evolution, which distort phylogenies.
+Requires the -XR flag.
+  -XR EXCISION_REF, --excision-ref EXCISION_REF
+                        Used to specify the name of a reference (which must be present in the file you specify with -A) with respect to which the coordinates specified with -XC are interpreted.
+If you are also using the --pairwise- align-to option, you must use the same reference there and here.
+  --output-dir OUTPUT_DIR
+                        Used to specify the name of a directory (which should not exist already) in which all intermediate and output files will be created.
+  --time                Prints the times taken by different steps.
+  --x-raxml X_RAXML     The command required to invoke RAxML.
+You may include
+                        RAxML options in this command, which need to separated by white space as usual and then the whole thing needs to be surrounded with one pair of quotation marks (so that the raxml command and its options are kept together as one option for phyloscanner).
+If you include a path to your raxml binary (necessary if it is not in the $PATH variable of your terminal), it may not include whitespace, since whitespace is
+                        interpreted as separating raxml options.
+The default is 'raxmlHPC-AVX -m GTRCAT -p 1', where -m specifies an evolutionary model and -p specifies a random number seed for the parsimony inferences.
+If changing from the default, note that the -m and -p options are compulsory.
+Do not include in this command options relating to bootstraps: use phyloscanner's --num-
+                        bootstraps and --bootstrap-seed options instead.
+Do
+                        not include options relating to the naming of files.
+  --x-mafft X_MAFFT     The command required to invoke mafft (by default:
+                        mafft).
+  --x-samtools X_SAMTOOLS
+                        The command required to invoke samtools, if needed (by
+                        default: samtools).

+Options for detailed bioinformatic interrogation of the input bam files (not intended for normal usage):
+  -IO, --inspect-disagreeing-overlaps
+                        When read pairs are merged, those pairs that overlap but disagree are discarded.
+With this option, these discarded pairs are written to a bam file (one per patient, with their reference file copied to the working directory) for your inspection.
+  -RN1, --read-names-1  Produce a file for each window and each bam, listing
+                        the names (as they appear in the input bam file) of the reads that phyloscanner used.
+If you like this you may also like tools/ExtractNamedReadsFromBam.py, which
+                        is run separately from the command line.
+  -RN2, --read-names-2  As --read-names-1, except the files will show the
+                        correspondence between read names and which unique sequence they correspond to.
+This option cannot be used with either of the --merging-threshold or --excision-coords options, because they change the
+                        correspondence initially established between unique
+                        sequences and reads.
+  --exact-window-start  Experimental; for bioinformatic investigation only,
+                        not regular phyloscanner usage.
+Normally phyloscanner
+                        retrieves all reads that fully overlap a given window, i.e. starting at or anywhere before the window start, and ending at or anywhere after the window end.
+With this option, the reads that are retrieved are those that start at exactly the start of the window, and end anywhere.
+Window end coordinates are ignored.
+If combined with --exact-window-end, for a read to be kept it must start at exactly the window start AND end at exactly the window end.
+If --merge-paired-reads is also used, this explanation applies to inserts (read pairs) instead of individual reads.
+  --exact-window-end    With this option, the reads that are retrieved are
+                        those that end at exactly the end of the window, and start anywhere.
+Read the --exact-window-start help.
   -CE, --recover-clipped-ends
-                        The default behaviour of phyloscanner is to keep only reads that are mapped across both edges of the window in question.
-A read which is long enough to reach the edge of the window but is not mapped at its end, i.e. the end is clipped, will therefore not be included.
+                        The default behaviour of phyloscanner is to keep only reads that fully span the window in question.
+A read which is long enough in principle to reach the edge of the window but is not mapped at its end, i.e. the end is clipped, will therefore not be included.
 With this option, clipped ends are recovered by considering any bases at the ends of the read that are unmapped to be mapped instead to 1 more than the base to their left (at the right end) or 1 less than the base to their right (at the left end), iterating out from the centre. e.g. a 9bp read mapped to positions None,None,10,11,13,14,None,None,None (i.e. clipped on
                         the left by 2bp, and on the right by 3bp, with a 1bp deletion in the middle), is taken to be mapped instead